 In the self-help scenario, the goal is to help end-users solve issues by themselves, without necessarily requiring external intervention from support.

-The self-help scenario requires the activation of the Nexthink Engage module, as it relies on campaigns to notify the end-users about the issues found and ask them to take action.
+The self-help scenario requires the activation of the Nexthink Engage product, as it relies on campaigns to notify the end-users about the issues found and ask them to take action.